Analysis | It’s overly simple to tie all political rhetoric about sexual abuse to QAnon

 And that’s the point.
 It’s not necessarily that Hawley is specifically trying to appeal to QAnon supporters, though that may be part of what he’s doing.
 After all, Trump’s ouster and the end of new messages about the ideology (probably because their anonymous authors were identified) has created space for someone else to be the movement’s champion.
 By focusing on saving the children, a politician could carve out a nice little base.

-But both QAnon’s focus and Hawley’s politics share a common point of origin: elevating and amplifying the fears of parents.
+But QAnon’s focus and Hawley’s politics share a common point of origin: elevating and amplifying the fears of parents.
 And in both cases, that amplification overlaps with hyperpartisan attacks on the political left.

 The idea that there is some broad, evil conspiracy targeting kids is an old one.
 There was a similar scare in the 1980s dubbed the “Satanic Panic.”
-Even the evolution of QAnon depended on a different preceding conspiracy theory: Pizzagate, the idea that there was a secret group of Democrats committing acts of abuse against children at a pizza shop in Washington.
-That theory was partly a troll, an outgrowth of the toxic online community 4Chan’s references to child pornography as “cheese pizza” that was applied to material stolen from Hillary Clinton’s campaign chairman by Russian hackers.
+Even the evolution of QAnon depended on a different preceding baseless conspiracy theory: Pizzagate, the idea that there was a secret group of Democrats committing acts of abuse against children at a pizza shop in Washington.
+That assertion was partly a troll, an outgrowth of the toxic online community 4Chan’s references to child pornography as “cheese pizza” that was applied to material stolen from Hillary Clinton’s campaign chairman by Russian hackers.
 The result was the same, allegations that Democrats were masking a rampant system of abusing children.

 Focusing on the extreme combination of allegation and politics, though, ignores the potency of that mixture in lower doses.